 It has been demonstrated in previous studies that there exists a one-to-one mapping from the mass-radius (M-R) relationship of neutron stars to the EoS~\cite{lindblom:1992determining}.
-This is realized by inverting the Tolman--Oppenheimer--Volkoff (TOV) equations~\cite{PhysRev.55.364, PhysRev.55.374}, which are numerically solved to obtain the structural properties of NSs from an EoS.
-Given sufficient NS observations spread across the M-R space, one can extrapolate the NS EoS to the data from finite nuclei at low densities, and to perturbative QCD calculations at asymptotic high densities.
-Conventionally, in order to generate possible EoSs that could describe the dense matter inside NSs, theoretical models that incorporate different physics of strongly interacting dense matter are developed.
-Existing in literature are several EoSs that include pure nucleonic models, hybrid (hadrons and quarks) models, models with hyperons, models with kaon condensates and pure quark models~\cite{baym1971ApJ...170..299B, Steiner_2013, antonPhysRevC.101.034904, Alford_2005, Blaschke:2013CQ, BALBERG1997435, Banik_2014, Malik_2021, Lattimer_2001}.
-These EoSs are used to extract the global properties of NSs which are then confronted with observational data, a few of which were mentioned earlier.
-This allows for constraints on NS parameters like maximum mass, radius, tidal deformability, and therefore on the EoS~\cite{Rezzolla_2018, PhysRevD.100.023015, eliasPhysRevLett.120.261103, Soma_2020, ligoPhysRevX.9.011001}.
-This methodology is however model-dependent and not systematic in translating the existing NS observations to knowledge about the dense matter properties.
-One could alternatively parameterize an EoS with piecewise polytropes~\cite{readJPhysRevD.79.124032, raithel:2016neutron}, or use a spectral representation~\cite{LindblomPhysRevD.82.103011}, or use gaussian processes~\cite{Han:2021kjx}.
+This is realized by inverting the Tolman--Oppenheimer--Volkoff (TOV) equations~\cite{PhysRev.55.364, PhysRev.55.374}, which are numerically solved to obtain the structural properties of NSs from a given EoS.
+With sufficiently many NS observations, spread across the M-R space, one can, in this way, try to extrapolate the NS EoS to the data from finite nuclei at low densities, and to perturbative QCD calculations at asymptotically high densities.
+Theoretical models which can generate possible EoSs that attempt to describe the dense matter inside NSs incorporate different physical assumptions for the strongly interacting dense matter.
+Non-relativistic and relativistic model EoSs may include only purely nucleonic degrees of freedom, hybrid (hadrons and quarks) models, models with hyperons, models with kaon condensates and pure quark models~\cite{baym1971ApJ.170.299B, Steiner_2013, antonPhysRevC.101.034904, Alford_2005, Blaschke:2013CQ, BALBERG1997435, Banik_2014, Malik_2021, Lattimer_2001}.
+These EoSs can be used to predict the global properties of NSs, which can then be confronted with observational data.
+This allows to constrain NS parameters like maximum mass, radius, and tidal deformability, which are all dependent on the EoS~\cite{Rezzolla_2018, PhysRevD.100.023015, eliasPhysRevLett.120.261103, Soma_2020, ligoPhysRevX.9.011001}.
+This method is however strongly model-dependent.
+It does not systematically translate existing NS observations to dense matter properties.
+Alternatively, EoSs are parameterized with piecewise polytropes~\cite{readJPhysRevD.79.124032, raithel:2016neutron}, spectral representations~\cite{LindblomPhysRevD.82.103011}, or Gaussian processes~\cite{Han:2021kjx, legred2022implicit}.